ibm-cloud-docs/netezza/timetravel.md

 ### Disabling time travel
 {: #disablett}

-As an *Admin* or a user with the MANAGE SYSTEM privilege, run the command:
+As an *Admin* or a user with the *MANAGE SYSTEM* privilege, run the command:

 ```
 SYSTEM.ADMIN(ADMIN)=> SET SYSTEM DEFAULT TIME_TRAVEL_ENABLED TO OFF
 ```

-If **TIME_TRAVEL_ENABLED** is set from ON to OFF, existing temporal tables retain their retention time intervals and historical rows.
+If **TIME_TRAVEL_ENABLED** is set from ON to OFF, the existing temporal tables retain their retention intervals and historical rows.
 That information is available again when **TIME_TRAVEL_ENABLED** is set to ON.

+## Setting the retention interval
+{: #settingtt}

+If you have the *MANAGE SYSTEM* privilege, or are an *Admin* user, you can set the retention interval property (**DATA_VERSION_RETENTION_TIME**) on a table, schema, database, and system level.

+You can set **DATA_VERSION_RETENTION_TIME** on a whole system, database, or schema to have the same value on the tables within that system, database, or schema.

+You can set the retention interval to any value from 0 up to 92 days.
+When the retention interval ends, your historical data is no longer available for querying and you cannot restore objects.

+If you set a retention interval of 0 days for an object, time travel is disabled for the object.

+## Changing the retention interval